-The DEP must develop the relationships between waters entering the Everglades with the resulting water quality in the Everglades.
+The Department must develop the relationships between waters entering the Everglades with the resulting water quality in the Everglades.
 In order to accelerate this process, work was initiated during 1999 and is to be completed no later than December 31, 2003.
-These relationships will be used to establish phosphorus discharge limits for waters entering the EPA.
+These relationships will be used to establish P discharge limits for waters entering the EPA.
 These upstream discharge limits will serve as the targets for long-term water quality solutions.
 In advance of these determinations, the District is using a planning-level estimate of 10 ppb for discharge limits for all tributaries to the EPA.
-Additional details on the nutrient threshold research are provided in Chapter 3 of this report.
+Additional details on the nutrient threshold research are provided in Chapter 3 of this Report.

-The DEP and the District must complete all research required to evaluate all water quality standards other than phosphorus applicable to the EPA and EAA canals by December 31, 2001.
-The Everglades Forever Act requires the District and DEP to address not only P concerns in the Everglades, but to evaluate other water quality standards applicable to the EPA and the EAA canals.
-Paragraph 4(e) of the Act requires that DEP's evaluation include the state's anti-degradation standards and EAA canal classification, and directs DEP to recognize by rule-making existing beneficial uses of the EAA conveyance canals.
+The Department and the District must complete all research required to evaluate all water quality standards other than phosphorus applicable to the EPA and EAA canals by December 31, 2001.
+The Everglades Forever Act requires the District and Department to address not only P concerns in the Everglades, but to evaluate other water quality standards applicable to the EPA and the EAA canals.
+Paragraph 4(e) of the Act requires that Department's evaluation include the state's anti-degradation standards and EAA canal classification, and directs Department to recognize by rule-making existing beneficial uses of the EAA conveyance canals.
 Should the evaluation indicate that revised standards are necessary, additional rule-making would be required to revise the standards.
-Although the Act does not set a specific deadline for this rule-making, the requirement for the District to submit an integrated plan by December 31, 2003, to address all water quality parameters suggests that all related rule-making should also be completed by that time.
-As shown in Figure 1-3, completion of this additional rule-making is in the critical path for determining and implementing long-term solutions by December 31, 2006.
-Additional details on these water quality data evaluations are provided in Chapters 2 and 7 of this Report.
+Although the Act does not set a specific deadline for this rule-making, the requirement for the District to submit an integrated plan by December 31, 2003 to address all water quality parameters suggests that all related rule-making should also be completed by that time.
+As shown in Figure 1-3, completion of this additional rulemaking is in the critical path for determining and implementing long-term solutions by December 31, 2006.
+Additional details on these water quality data evaluations are provided in Chapters 4, 7 and 11 of this Report.

-The DEP must complete rule-making to revise water quality standards for the EPA and EAA canals, recognizing the existing beneficial uses of the EAA canals.
+The Department must complete rule-making to revise water quality standards for the EPA and EAA canals, recognizing the existing beneficial uses of the EAA canals.
 Although the Act does not set a specific deadline for this rule-making, it is assumed that it will be completed by December 31, 2003.

-A key use of the relationships developed in Step 4 above and the rule-making in Step 6 above will be for the DEP to establish discharge limits or levels for waters entering the Everglades Protection Area.
+A key use of the rule-making discussed above will be for the Department to establish discharge limits or levels for waters entering the Everglades Protection Area.
 It is these upstream discharge limits or levels that will serve as the targets for long-term water quality solutions.
 This activity is planned to get underway by December 31, 2001, and should be completed by December 31, 2003.